JCGoran/coffe/README.md

 ### Testing with `cmake` (deprecated)

-If you do not want to build COFFE using `pip install`, you can instead use `cmake`.
-To do so, follow all of the above instructions, but instead of doing `pip install`, you can instead do:
+If you do not want to build COFFE using `pip install`, you can instead use `cmake`, which is installable via `pip install cmake`.
+To do so, follow all of the above instructions, but instead of doing `pip install .`, you can instead do:

 ```sh
 mkdir build